BLOG

 The founder holds the vision, but vision alone doesn’t create repeatability.
 The COO converts that vision into workflows, standards, documented processes, and decision paths that produce consistent results without founder intervention.
 They remove tribal knowledge, define operational constraints, and create the infrastructure the company should have built earlier but was too busy growing to address.

 Teams don’t thrive in ambiguity.
 They thrive in clarity.
 The COO aligns roles, meeting rhythms, KPIs, cross-functional expectations, and communication norms.
-They ensure that everyone sees the same scoreboard.
+They work to everyone sees the same scoreboard.
 Once this alignment exists, execution becomes predictable and self-correcting instead of founder-dependent.

 4. The Hidden ROI of Operational Relief